Meghan Markle Calls Her First Child a ''Dream'' During Baby's Debut

 It's the moment we've all been waiting for!

-When asked what the Duke and Duchess of Sussex were calling their bundle of joy, Meghan remained tight-lipped but let out a small giggle.
+When asked about life as a new mom, Meghan let out a small giggle.

 "It's magic.
 It's pretty amazing," she said.
 "I mean, I have the two best guys in the world.
 So, I'm really happy."